WahidinAlambiyah/boost-springboot/README.md

 - JaCoCo for code coverage reporting

 ## Prerequisites
-- Java 21 SDK
+- Java 17 SDK
 - Maven 3.9+
 - Docker (optional, for running PostgreSQL locally)

 ## Database setup
-The application connects to PostgreSQL at `localhost:5432` using the database `purchaseorder` with credentials `purchaseorder/purchaseorder`.
+The application connects to PostgreSQL at `localhost:5432` using the database `wahidin-purchaseorder` with credentials `wahidin-purchaseorder/wahidin-purchaseorder`.
 Adjust the properties in `src/main/resources/application.yml` if required.

 For local development a Docker Compose file is available.